ibm-cloud-docs/EventStreams/using_admin_kafka_api.md

 :   The maximum size a partition (which consists of log segments) can grow to before we discard old log segments to free up space.

     **Note:**
     Enterprise plan only.
-Set to any value larger than 1 MB.

-segment.bytes
-:   The segment file size for the log.

-    **Note:**
-    Enterprise plan only.
-Set to any value larger than 100 kB.

-retention.ms
-:   The default retention period is 24 hours.
-The minimum is 1 hour and the maximum is 30 days.
-Specify this value as multiples of hours.

-    **Note:**
-    In the Enterprise plan, you can set this to any value.

-retention.bytes
-:   The maximum size a partition (which consists of log segments) can grow to before we discard old log segments to free up space.

-    **Note:**
-    Enterprise plan only.
-Set to any value larger than 1 MB.
+Set to any value larger than 10 MB.

 segment.bytes
 :   The segment file size for the log.